-Although currently not implemented in British Columbia, provinces like Ontario, Saskatchewan, Alberta, and Manitoba now have mandatory training for commercial drivers.
-This program is currently still being discussed in British Columbia, with more provinces following soon after.
-Each province has slightly different requirements for MELT, which we will be going over below.
+While MELT is now a reality in British Columbia, Ontario, Saskatchewan, Alberta, and Manitoba, each province has slightly different requirements for MELT, which we will be going over below.

 MELT in Ontario